FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/t_st_transferProfiles.md

           </tr>
           <tr>
              <td>All files         </td>
-             <td>If this option is selected, when <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> initiates a download from the PeSIT partner, it gets all files whose names match the pattern.
-If this option is cleared, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> gets the first file with a matching file name.         </td>
+             <td>If this option is selected, when {{< SecureTransport/componentshortname  >}} initiates a download from the PeSIT partner, it gets all files whose names match the pattern.
+If this option is cleared, {{< SecureTransport/componentshortname  >}} gets the first file with a matching file name.         </td>
           </tr>
           <tr>
              <td>Transfer Mode         </td>